 *You are entitled to buy a reduced ticket when you are a student up to 26 years old and you have an ISIC or EURO26 STUDENT card that was issued outside Poland.

-Public transport in Gdansk – Water tram
+Public transport in Gdansk – Gdansk water tram

 Public transport in Gdansk – SKM train

 Tickets are sold at the railway stations, automatic ticket machines on the phone (Skycash App) or on the board.
-If you buy the ticket from the cash desk at the railway station, make sure to validate it before you get onboard.
+If you buy the ticket from the cash desk at the railway station, make sure to validate it before you get on board.
 Tickets bought in the automatic ticket machine or by Skycash App don’t need to be validated.
 There are no validators inside the trains.

 To buy the ticket on the board (there is an extra fee), you need to get in through the first door.
 Otherwise, the ticket inspector may stop you on your way to buy a ticket and fine you for not having one.